vindarel/bookshops/README.md

 - the site can go down.
 It happened already.
 - the site can change, it which case we would have to change our sraper too.
-This can be catched early with automated and frequent tests (work ongoing).
+To catch this early we run automatic tests every week.
+The actual websites didn't change in 3 years.

 # Changelog

+- remove deprecated import from ods/csv feature.

 ## 0.2.1